Rank inequalities for the Heegaard Floer homology of branched covers: Applications

-\begin{remark} Assuming the Heegaard Floer Poincar\'e conjecture, this proposition can be proved without requiring the results from this paper, since the involutions on $S^3$ and connected sums of the Poincar\'e homology sphere are well-understood. \end{remark}
+\begin{remark} Assuming the Heegaard Floer Poincar\'e conjecture, this proposition can be proved without requiring the results from this paper, since the involutions on $S^3$ and connected sums of the Poincar\'e homology sphere are well understood. \end{remark}